 The start and end distance, that is, the position of the first and the last post, can also be specified via point determination.
-To do this, click the
+To do this, click the end icon and specify the position of the post.

 Create which posts?